cordialgerm/foe_foundry/data/5e_canonical/stone_golem.md

 ***Slam***. *Melee Weapon Attack:* +10 to hit, reach 5 ft., one target. *Hit:* 19 (3d8+6) bludgeoning damage.

 ***Slow (Recharge 5-6)***.
 The golem targets one or more creatures it can see within 10 feet of it.
 Each target must make a DC 17 Wisdom saving throw against this magic.
 On a failed save, a target can't use reactions, its speed is halved, and it can't make more than one attack on its turn.
 In addition, the target can take either an action or a bonus action on its turn, not both.
 These effects last for 1 minute.
-A target can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.
+A target can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.</statblock>